HardikLGupta/portfolio/index.md

 ## Contact
-Send me an email describing how can I help you and we can get started
+Send me an email at **guptahardik21@gmail.com** describing your troubles and we can get started

 ## Fees
 Pay as per your heart